Jean-Marie Gantois: Early life

-Activities during World War II
+German occupation

-Early during the war, French military authorities banned the VVF.
-During the German occupation, Gantois revived the activities of the VVF.
-In 1940 he wrote a letter to Hitler asking for French Flanders to be integrated into the German Reich "as a member of the new germanic community".
-This letter, found back at the Lille préfecture de Lille after the Liberation, was never read by Hitler.
+The French military authorities banned the VVF after the outbreak of World War II.
+Gantois, however, revived it during the ensuing German occupation (1940-44) during which the Nord-Pas-de-Calais region was separated administratively from other parts of France and governed as part of the Military Administration in Belgium and Northern France governed from Brussels.
+In 1940, Gantois wrote a letter to Hitler asking for French Flanders to be integrated into the German Reich "as a member of the new Germanic community".
+This letter, found at the Lille préfecture after the Liberation, was never read by Hitler.
 Because of his vocal Flemish nationalism and perceived extremism, Gantois was relieved of his sacramental duties by Cardinal Achille Liénart.

 Post-war

 After the end of the German occupation, Gantois and 49 other individuals involved in the French Flemish movement were arrested by the French authorities and charged with collaborationism.
 The prosecution requested a death penalty, but Gantois was eventually sentenced to five years in prison.
 He was released after two years of confinement and was forbidden to return to Flanders for many years.
 Gantois continued promoting Flemish nationalism by writing, mainly for the magazine Notre Flandre ("Our Flanders"), until his death in Holque, Nord in 1968.